Nicole Laborde RN BSN

 Ideal School of Allied Healthcare

-Nicole Laborde has been serving as the founder and CEO of Ideal Home care Services and Ideal School of Allied Healthcare.
-She graduated Stonybrook University and has been a Registered Nurse.
+Nicole Laborde is the founder and CEO of Ideal Home care Services and Ideal School of Allied Healthcare.
+She graduated Stony Brook University and has been a Registered Nurse.
 She has been passionate about helping others and empowering young men and women.

 To help solve the problem, she founded Ideal Home Care services, a licensed home health care agency.
 Her company has provided home care to over 1,000 seniors and others throughout Suffolk and Nassau Counties.
 Her services have allowed seniors to remain in the comfort of their homes for as long as possible.
 She has created countless job opportunities in her community by hiring people to care for those in need.